+They easily spotted these ripe fruits in thick forests or undercover.
 In other words, they became biologically hard-wired to spot pinks and reds.

 When this happens, they flush or blush, and their skin turns pink.
-It’s the same with crying or sick babies who flush and turn pink/reddish when crying or if they have fever.
+It’s the same with crying or sick babies who flush and turn pink or blush pink when crying or if they have a fever.

-Boys are better at maths than girls.
+- Boys are better at maths than girls.
 Sports, too.

-Girls should learn how to cook and clean, boys don’t need to.
+- Girls should learn how to cook and clean, boys don’t need to.

-You probably didn’t get this job because you are a woman, and it’s a male-centric industry
+- You probably didn’t get this job because you are a woman, and it’s a male-centric industry

-Stay at home and care for the kids, mummy – that’s your most important role now.
+- Stay at home and care for the kids, mummy – that’s your most important role now.

 - Pink and blue are simply colours, and that’s it.
 Teach your kids this.
 Boys can also wear pink and purple and girls can wear blue and black, too.
 It’s perfectly okay.

-- Go gender neutral with colours (e.g. in the kids’ bedroom) and toys whenever possible.
+- Go gender-neutral with colours (e.g. in the kids’ bedroom) and toys whenever possible.

 - Avoid saying things like, “You can’t play soccer, it’s only for boys”, or “Dolls are for girls, let’s get you this monster truck instead.”